feophan/tenguesta_ngoldorinwa/docs/syntx/vic.md

 ### Verbs

-The following common quasi-impersonal verbs take an (accusative-and-) infinitive construction as their subject (&rarr;@@), and frequently also a complementin the dative:
+The following common quasi-impersonal verbs take an (accusative-and-) infinitive construction as their subject (&rarr;@@), and frequently also a complement in the dative:

 + `ecë nin care sa` [VT49/20] *I can do that*
 + `orë nin caritas` [VT41/13] *I feel an urge to do it*